Kernix13/Kernix13/README.md

 I built my first two websites in 2009 using Dreamweaver.
 I installed WordPress on one of those sites in 2018, and have since built two other sites using WordPress.
 The last website I built uses the WordPress theme that I developed using _[underscores](https://underscores.me/)_ as a starter template.

-Continue reading about me in this profile or take a look at my personal [portfolio page](https://courageous-cuchufli-816711.netlify.app/) or download a [PDF version of my resume](https://github.com/Kernix13/Kernix13/blob/main/resume.pdf) from this repo.
+Continue reading about me in this profile, take a look at my personal [portfolio page](https://courageous-cuchufli-816711.netlify.app/) or download a [PDF version of my resume](https://github.com/Kernix13/Kernix13/blob/main/resume.pdf) from this repo.

 <br>